 It is permissible for parents of disabled/special needs students to assist with offsite activities.
 Parents may have access to funding or assistance, which can be included as a voluntary contribution (see below).
-If parents assist in an off-site activity, then this factor must be taken into account in the risk assessment and subsequent risk management.
+If parents assist in an off-site activity, then this factor must be considered in the risk assessment and subsequent risk management.